Lindsay Lohan Blows Instagram’s Mind In Plunging Black Bathing Suit

 “Love you LiLo,” another adoring social media user stated, while another thought the video looked like a scene out of The Little Mermaid.

-As previously reported by The Inquisitr, Lindsay Lohan is currenty in Australia working on the country’s version of The Masked Singer.
+As previously reported by The Inquisitr, Lindsay Lohan is currently in Australia working on the country’s version of The Masked Singer.

-The series was a huge hit in the United States earlier this year, as fans watched masked celebrities sing on stage while trying to figure out who they were.
+The series was a huge hit in the United States earlier this year, as fans watched masked celebrities sing onstage while trying to figure out who they were.

 Stars such as Rumer Willis, Joey Fatone, LaToya Jackson, Ricki Lake, Tori Spelling, T-Pain, and Terry Bradshaw all appeared on the show.